Waziup/wazigate-edge/README.md

 * Subscriptions will be triggered by both Publishes (via MQTT) and Post (via REST).
 * Topics do not start with a slash '/'.
 * Use only valid JSON objects as payload!
+* At the moment, the broker can do MQTT v3.1 only!

 # Configuration